≡ Menu

 Bassador Dog… Everything You Need to Know at a Glance!

-The “Bassador” is another example of a current “trend” that is going right now in which RESPONSIBLE dog breeders are choosing to “mix and match” certain dog breeds that have been “over breed” in the past.
+The “Bassador” is another example of a current “trend” that is going right now in which RESPONSIBLE dog breeders are choosing to “mix and match” certain dog breeds that have been “overbred” in the past.
+This overbreeding frequently leads to inevitable “valued” traits or characteristics of a species being “promoted” while other features are selectively avoided.

-As a result, the potential gene pool for these breeds become smaller and smaller for each subsequent generation which can lead to the development of may “recessive” diseases which would otherwise not be as prevalent as they are today.
+As a result, the potential gene pool for these breeds becomes smaller and smaller for each subsequent generation, leading to the development of many “recessive” diseases that would otherwise not be as prevalent as they are today.

 As a way…